 Proven to be effective in a multitude of diseases

-Two main categories of stem cells used in clinical trials
+Two main categories of adult stem cells used in clinical trials

 HSCs (hematopoietic stem cells)